Old rivals John Lamont and Calum Kerr going head to head for third time for Borders seat at Westminster

 The SNP finished fourth, after Labour, on both those occasions, with Paul Wheelhouse, now a list MSP for South Scotland, picking up 4,497 votes in 2010 and Aileen Orr getting 3,885 in 2005.

-Mr Lamont and Mr Kerr are among four candidates so far to have thrown their hats into the ring for the consituency, the others being Liberal Democrat Jenny Marr and the Brexit Party’s Michael Banks.
+Mr Lamont and Mr Kerr are among five candidates so far to have thrown their hats into the ring for the consituency, the others being Liberal Democrat Jenny Marr, Labour’s Ian Davidson and the Brexit Party’s Michael Banks.

 Launching his campaign to be re-elected last Friday, November 1, Mr Lamont, 43, born in Kilwinning in North Ayrshire but now living in Coldstream, said: “Over the next five weeks, I will be out speaking to as many residents as I can to hear your concerns and priorities for the Borders.